Oscar Zeta Acosta

-Oscar "Zeta" Acosta Fierro (/əˈkɒstə/; April 8, 1935 – disappeared 1974) was a Mexican-American attorney, politician, novelist and activist in the Chicano Movement.
-He was most well known for his novels Autobiography of a Brown Buffalo (1972) and The Revolt of the Cockroach People (1973), and for his friendship with American author Hunter S. Thompson.
+Oscar "Zeta" Acosta Fierro (/əˈkɒstə/; April 8, 1935 – disappeared May 1974) was a Mexican American attorney, author and activist in the Chicano Movement.
+He wrote the semi-autobiographical novels Autobiography of a Brown Buffalo (1972) and The Revolt of the Cockroach People (1973), and was friends with American author Hunter S. Thompson.
 Thompson characterized him as a heavyweight Samoan attorney, Dr. Gonzo, in his 1971 novel Fear and Loathing in Las Vegas.
 Acosta disappeared in 1974 during a trip in Mexico and is presumed dead.

 Life and career

 Oscar Acosta was born in El Paso, Texas, to Manuel and Juanita (née Fierro) Acosta, from Mexico and El Paso, respectively.
-He was the third child born but second to survive childhood.
+He was the third child born, but second to survive childhood.
 Acosta had an older brother, Roberto, born in 1934.
 After the family moved to California, the children were raised in the small San Joaquin Valley rural community of Riverbank, near Modesto.
 Acosta's father was drafted during World War II.

-After finishing high school, Acosta joined the United States Air Force.
+After finishing high school, Acosta joined the U.S. Air Force.
 Following his discharge, he worked his way through Modesto Junior College.
 Acosta went on to San Francisco State University where he studied creative writing, becoming the first member of his family to get a college education.
 He attended night classes at San Francisco Law School and passed the state bar exam in 1966.
 In 1967, Acosta began working locally as an antipoverty attorney for the East Oakland Legal Aid Society.

 In 1968, Acosta moved to East Los Angeles and joined the Chicano Movement as an activist attorney, defending Chicano groups and activists.
 He represented the Chicano 13 of the East L.A. walkouts, members of the Brown Berets, Rodolfo Gonzales, and other residents of the East L.A. barrio.
 Acosta's controversial defenses earned him the ire of the Los Angeles Police Department, who often followed and harassed him.
 In 1970, he ran for sheriff of Los Angeles County against Peter J. Pitchess, and received more than 100,000 votes.
 During the campaign, Acosta was jailed for two days for contempt of court.
 He vowed that if elected, he would do away with the Sheriff's Department as it was then constituted.
 Known for loud ties and a flowered attaché case with a Chicano Power sticker, Acosta lost to Pitchess' 1.3 million votes but beat Everett Holladay, chief of police of Monterey Park.

 In 1972, Acosta published his first novel, Autobiography of a Brown Buffalo, about a lawyer fighting for the rights of a marginalized people.
 In 1973, he published The Revolt of the Cockroach People, a fictionalized version of the 1970 Chicano Moratorium as well as an account of the death of Los Angeles Times columnist Rubén Salazar.